build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 7. Finally, click `Create cluster` to create the MSK Serverless cluster.

 8. Once your MSK Serverless cluster status changes to `Active`, click on `View client information`.

 !['Cluster summary' view of the created MSK cluster within the MSK console](images/msk_cluster_information.png)

 9. Take note of the endpoint of your MSK Serverless cluster.
 Notice that we use IAM access control to handle the authentication to the MSK cluster.

 ![View client information of the created MSK cluster](images/msk_cluster_endpoint.png)

 At the moment, MSK Serverless only supports IAM authentication.
 If you choose MSK Provisioned, you have the option of using IAM, TLS or SASL/SCRAM to authenticate clients and allow or deny actions.

 ### Step 6: Create the Kafka Topics

 Now that the MSK Serverless cluster is ready and available to use, we need to create a Kafka topic to produce and consume the data.
-We can create Kafka topics as shown below:
+We can create a Kafka topics as shown below:

-1. Navigate to the [Amazon EC2 console](https://console.aws.amazon.com/ec2/).
+1. Navigate to the [Amazon EC2 console](https://console.aws.amazon.com/ec2/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 On the EC2 home page click on `Instances (running)`.

 ![Home page of the EC2 console](images/ec2_running.png)

 2. On the EC2 Instances page select the checkbox for the instance named `KafkaClientInstance` and click on the `Connect` button on top right as shown in the image below.

 !['Connect' button within the EC2 instances view](images/ec2_instances_connect.png)

 3. On the page `Connect to instance`, ensure to select `Session Manager` and click the `Connect button`.
 This opens a new tab with an EC2 terminal.

 4. In the terminal window execute the following command to change to `ec2-user`:

 ```bash
 sudo su - ec2-user